-Graphic Display Calculator in Cambridge IGCSE Mathematics (0580/0607): Graphing, Solving and Statistics Tools Explained
+Graphic Display Calculator Skills in Cambridge IGCSE Mathematics (0580/0607): Graphing, Solving and Checking Explained

-Who this is for: Cambridge IGCSE Mathematics (0580/0607) students who want to use a graphic display calculator (GDC) confidently — plotting functions, finding intersections and running statistical calculations — instead of treating it as a device they only half-know.
+Who this is for: Cambridge IGCSE Mathematics (0580/0607) students who want graphic display calculator (GDC) skills — plotting functions, finding intersections, using tables and statistical modes — to become a reliable exam advantage instead of a device they only use for arithmetic.

-What query it owns: how to understand and use the graphic display calculator effectively in Cambridge IGCSE Mathematics.
+What query it owns: how to understand and use a graphic display calculator effectively in Cambridge IGCSE Mathematics.

-Why this is safe: this page owns the GDC revision-guide angle, while Tutopiya’s Graphic Display Calculator subtopic page owns the learning resource and the free GDC quiz owns the practice.
+Why this is safe: this page owns the graphic display calculator revision-guide angle, while Tutopiya’s Graphic Display Calculator subtopic page owns the learning resource and the free Graphic Display Calculator quiz owns the practice.

 Key takeaways

-- Use the GDC to plot functions, find intersections and roots, and verify algebraic answers.
+- Use the GDC to graph functions, find intersections and roots, and generate tables of values.

-What is the graphic display calculator in Cambridge IGCSE Maths?
+What is a graphic display calculator in Cambridge IGCSE Maths?

 You can read the full explanation, worked examples and notes on Tutopiya’s Graphic Display Calculator subtopic page before you attempt questions.